lillian-aoki/eelgrass-epifauna-disease/reports/GrazingScarSEMAnalysis.md

 wasting disease.
 The analysis is in-progress, and this doc will be most useful for sharing and receiving feedback at the seagrass team meeting July 21.

+## TL;DR

+Take-away points before wading into detail:

+-   SEM analysis suggests that the correlation between direct disease metrics (Prevalence and Lesion Area) with Grazing Scars exists and the path runs from Disease (Prevalence or Lesion Area) to Grazing.
+    This could indicate an indirect effect of warm temperature anomalies on grazing pressure, and/or various other mechanisms, such as reduced plant defenses to grazing when diseased, epifauna preference for diseased tissue, possible microbiome effect?
+-   However, for Severity (a relative assessment of disease), the path runs from Grazing to Severity.
+This might indicate that plants receiving lots of grazing have fewer resources for defense against infection?
+Or, more grazers act as vectors, leading to multiple points of infection, and therefore greater severity?
+Hard to say.
+-   The current SEM network isn’t very well connected - there are relatively few important paths connecting temperature, seagrass, grazing, and disease.
+Although the model fits the data well, it feels like we might be missing some pathways.
+At the bottom of this document, I suggest a possible alternative SEM to work with that involves more pathways - possibly worth exploring?
+-   This analysis is done on 2019 data only.
+A major next step is to analyze 2021 data and to try a 3-y model for the Washington sites.

 ## Background and SEM development